univention/univention-corporate-server/doc/manual/user-management/umc.rst

    * - Account is deactivated
      - The *Account is deactivated* checkbox can be used to deactivate the user account.
-If this is activated, the user cannot log into the system.
+If the checkbox is selected, the user cannot log into the system.
 This affects all authentication methods.
 This is typically used when a user leaves the company.
 In a heterogeneous environment, an account deactivation might also be caused by external tools.